The Problem with QALYs and the Even Bigger Problem without Them

 - Consider the example we began with.
 Seeing all lives as having equal value would cause us to care exactly as much about an old person as a child.
 If we had 100 vaccines, and we only had those two options, we’d have to see both groups as equal in priority, shrug, and flip a coin.

 - The perfect equality principle would cause us to value lives that are net-negative as much as net-positive ones.
 Note that by net-negative, I don’t mean shitty but with redeeming hope.
-I mean a life that is objectively not worth living — one that’s as bad and hopeless as you care to imagine — imagine constant torture and nothing else from birth to death.
+I mean a life that is objectively not worth living — one that’s as bad and hopeless as you care to imagine — consider constant torture and nothing else from birth to death.
 This would be worse than not existing and should not be positively valued.

 - Our complete equality principle would tell us that people dying or being harmed is not bad.
 If all that makes life worth living is being alive, then it would not be morally undesirable to die or suffer.
 As long as the “had life” box were checked off, the moral imperative would be satisfied.
 Would you be disappointed tomorrow if you suddenly developed a very debilitating condition or died?
 Unless you would feel neutrally or positively toward that, there is no way to say that short life or life with more suffering are as desirable as long life or life with less suffering.

-Feel free to hold onto sentiments — we’ll need those again soon, but the notion that we should value all lives equally should be out the window.
+Feel free to hold onto sentiments — we’ll need those again soon, but frankly, the notion that we should value all lives equally should be out the window.
 There has to be more to life’s value than just life itself.
 But I think that some readers may agree with the three points above but still think that it would be wrong to let utilitarianism marginalize old, disabled, or miserable people.
 I won’t take a strong position and say that this is automatically illogical, but I don’t see how someone can coherently hold this position while still saying that there’s more to life’s value than life itself.
 If one decries the seeming inhumanity of saying that some lives are less important than others, it should be fair to point out the even greater inhumanity of the formalized principle behind that intuition: that we shouldn’t care about anyone’s life expectancy or actual welfare, just that they exist.
 But let me walk this back — I really agree with using equality and compassion heuristics — just with an asterisk.

 Let’s consider again the fact that that there are, prima facie (another great phrase to Google), ingredients here for a slippery slope: if we say that some people’s lives are not as valuable as others, what’s to stop us from horrifying forms of inequality, discrimination, or eugenics?
 Where does it end?
-I think if we properly apply utilitarianism and handy heuristics for equality and compassion, it ends long before then.
+I think if we properly apply utilitarianism with handy heuristics for equality and compassion, it ends long before then.
 Remember not to object to utilitarianism on its own grounds.
 It mandates that we do as much good as possible, and if we think that could ever involve something like genocide, social castes, or large social disparities, we probably need to stop getting lost in inane hypotheticals.
 In what kind of world would removing or neglecting some group of people result in a true net positive?
 Can you really imagine this?
 (Cheap utopian babble isn’t allowed.)
 General equality is a really good principle to protect us from radicalism and the cooption of utilitarian concepts for the pursuit of tribal ends.
 I conclude that persecution or neglect of a certain class of people can almost certainly not be justified by utilitarianism in a world with any semblance to ours.

 But about that asterisk I mentioned — heuristics don’t always work, and I’d like to bring up an uncomfortable hypothetical example, but one that I think shouldn’t be too taboo to consider.
 Let’s say that you were on a boat with two drowning people near you and a single life preserver to throw.
 How would you choose whom to throw to?
 Would you choose randomly, or would you try to see who stands to benefit more?
 Would you throw to an old person over a young person?
 A sick person over a healthy person?
 A disabled person over an able person?